slacgismo/gridlabd-project-template-v0/README.md

 See https://github.com/slacgismo/gridlabd-models for details.

+## Pre-load and post-load options

+You can specify pre-load and post-load options by setting the `GLM_PRELOAD` and `GLM_POSTLOAD` options.
+Pre-load options are loaded before `gridlabd.glm` is loaded and post-load options are loaded after `gridlabd.glm`.

+## Specifying the weather

+You can load TMY3 weather using the `GLM_WEATHER` environment variable in the `gridlabd.pre` script.
+See https://github.com/slacgismo/gridlabd-weather for informaiton on available TMY3 weather files.

+## Specifying the clock

+You can specify the clock using the `GLM_TIMEZONE`, `GLM_STARTTIME`, and `GLM_STOPTIME` environment variables in the `gridlabd.pre` script.

 ## Using templates

-You can use a template by setting the `GRIDLABD_TEMPLATE` environment variable in the `gridlabd.pre` script.
+You can use a template by setting the `GLM_TEMPLATE` environment variable in the `gridlabd.pre` script.
 See https://github.com/slacgismo/gridlabd-template for information on available templates.